kumarsaurabh20/transcripts_extension/README.md

 NOTE: The database name should be same as in step 2.

-4> Import the filtered R1 and R2 fastq/fasta files from the Data folder in to Geneious along with related partial transcripts.
+4> Import the filtered R1 and R2 fastq/fasta files from the Data folder in to Geneious along with related partial transcript sequence.

 5> Perform the mapping using Geneious mapper (Mapping using reference.
-Here reference sequence should be your partial transcript).
+Here reference sequence should be your partial transcript.
+In Geneious, use the sensitivity as recommended by the program and check the option "do not trim reads").

 6> Once the mapping is done, export the consensus sequence of the contig and repeat steps 3-6 multiple times until a desired gene length is obtained.